Folk horror: Precursors

 The roots of the horror genre descend directly from ancient folklore and religious traditions focusing on death, the afterlife, evil, the demonic, and the principle of the thing embodied in the person.

 During the Renaissance, the Catholic church largely denounced folklore, and its incorporation into literature died out as society tended towards neoclassicalism.
 Two of the most prominent post-Renaissance works to reincorporate Medieval folklore into literature were Shakespeare's Macbeth and Hamlet, which were criticised as being "corrupt" by editors Samuel Johnson, Lewis Theobald and Sir Thomas Hanmer, 4th Baronet, whose style of editing was based upon that of the Renaissance humanists.

 The first movement to revive Medieval folklore was Gothic fiction, with sociologist Robert Miles claiming that in the eighteenth century "for the first time, nostalgia comes into being as a cultural fact".
 The movement began with Horace Walpole's 1764 novel, The Castle of Otranto, the first edition of which was published disguised as an actual medieval romance from Italy, discovered and republished by a fictitious translator.
 Once revealed as modern, many found it anachronistic, reactionary or simply in poor taste, but it proved immediately popular.
 Gothic fiction's incorporation of supernatural folklore elements, such as ghosts, vampires and other undead beings, laid the foundation for the modern concept of horror fiction.
 At the time, this revival was accredited by William Hazlitt and the Marquis de Sade as deriving from the Age of Revolution's toppling of archaic social structures.
-However, despite the movements popularity and cultural relevance, critics generally continued to pan the style, emphasising the influence of pre-Renaissance folklore upon the works to portray the authors as seeking the destruction of the classical order.
+Despite the movement's popularity and cultural relevance, however, critics generally continued to pan the style, emphasizing the influence of pre-Renaissance folklore upon the works, to portray the authors as seeking the destruction of the classical order.